Britain's FTSE boosted, with pharmaceutical stocks in demand

 * Sage falls after results

-LONDON, Dec 2 (Reuters) - Britain’s top share index rose on Wednesday as drugmakers gained after recommendations by bullish brokers, although software company Sage fell after reporting results.
+LONDON, Dec 2 (Reuters) - Britain’s top share index rose on Wednesday, helped by bullishness over pharmaceutical stocks from brokers, though software firm Sage fell after results.

 “AstraZeneca ... has underperformed dramatically over the past year, but looks set to reap the rewards of heavy investment, at an attractive valuation,” Morgan Stanley said in the note.

-Sage led declines, falling 2.1 percent.
-The software company said it achieved its target of growing revenue by 6 percent in the 12 months ended September and it would equal or better the performance in its new financial year.
+The biggest faller was Sage, down 5.3 percent.
+The software firm said it achieved its target of growing revenue by 6 percent in the 12 months ended September and it would equal or better the performance in its new financial year.

 While the underlying performance was strong, brokers said, currency swings and an accounting change muddied the picture.